ngutorov/RunLoop-GCD/README.md

 Using a fast scroll down to 2-4XXX cells, stop the scroll and see how `"GCD" tab` cells are assigned with colored images blinking versus `"RunLoop" tab` cells are assigned with minimal visible UI lags.

 TableViews loading data from a network are identical in both cases.
 However, the left tab uses `UITrackingRunLoopMode` to update image data with `Core Foundation CFRunLoopPerformBlock` manually.

-The right tab uses `GCD API` to accesses the Main Thread, essentially delegating RunLoop mode selection to Grand Central Dispatch.
+The right tab uses `GCD API` to accesses the Main Thread, essentially delegating `RunLoop mode` selection to `Grand Central Dispatch`.

 > **It's advisable to run the app on a real device!**